Rule Change: Completed

 Rule change requests

-The AEMC received two rule change requests relating to System Restart Ancillary Services (SRAS): known as a black system event.
+The AEMC received two rule change requests relating to System Restart Ancillary Services (SRAS):

 - On 29 July 2019 the Australian Energy Market Operator (AEMO) submitted a rule change request (ERC0278) seeking to incentivise the provision of both system restart and restoration support capabilities from a range of different technologies.
 AEMO's rule change request is also intended to facilitate more extensive testing to verify the viability of system restart paths, increasing the level of assurance that system restoration will succeed.